alienpup/news/republicnews117.md

 My next assignment?
 Well, I go where I'm sent, but if Capt.
 Sealby gets a ship I want to go with him and stick with him, too.
 His example and nobility of command in the face of such peril won for the good brave master the confidence which even wireless could not give the passengers.
 His splendid example must be ranked with the success of the wireless when history writes the log of the Republic.

-## (Article  2) TO TALK WITH SHIPS 8,000 MILES AWAY

 ---

+## TO TALK WITH SHIPS 8,000 MILES AWAY

-## Bids Opened for Wireless Station at Washington Subject to No Interruption
+### Bids Opened for Wireless Station at Washington Subject to No Interruption

----

-## THE FLORIDA LIBELED White Star Line Sues for $2,000,000, but Its Opponent Asks to Limit Liability to Value of Vessel and Contents.
+### THE FLORIDA LIBELED White Star Line Sues for $2,000,000, but Its Opponent Asks to Limit Liability to Value of Vessel and Contents.

----

-## White Star Line Sues for $2,000,000. but Its Opponent Asks to Limit Liabilty to Value of Vessel and Contents.
+### White Star Line Sues for $2,000,000, but Its Opponent Asks to Limit Liability to Value of Vessel and Contents.

----

 WASHINGTON, Jan.
 28.- Following the achievements of wireless telegraphy the recent collision between the steamers Republic and Florida, the Navy Department. to-day opened bids for locating a wireless tower in Washington for communicating with ships at sea, to the distance of 3,000 miles.